 - Canadian Society of Orthodontists, fellow

 On a personal note, I reside in the Crescent Beach area with my wife Robby.
-We have four children — Meghan, Christopher, Jennifer, and Michael — and one grandchild, Mattie.
+We have four children — Meghan, Christopher, Jennifer, and Michael — and three grandchildren.
 I have been a scuba diver and a private pilot.
 I enjoy skiing, boating, and fishing, and am an amateur radio operator.

 Above all, I feel privileged to be able to practice orthodontics and to make such a difference in the lives of the people I treat.